CURENT/andes/docs/source/modeling.rst

 The magic for automatic creation of variables are all hidden in ``Model.__setattr__``, and the code is incredible simple.
 It sets the name, tex_name, and owner model of the attribute instance and, more importantly, does the book keeping.
-In particular, when the attribute is a ``Block`` subclass, ``__setattr__`` captures the exported instances, recirsively, and prepends the block name to exported ones.
+In particular, when the attribute is a ``Block`` subclass, ``__setattr__`` captures the exported instances, recursively, and prepends the block name to exported ones.
 All these convenience owe to the dynamic feature of Python.

 During the equation generation phase, the symbols created by checking the book-keeping attributes, such as